greatbn/vnim/README.md

 # A Vietnamese Input Method

-A Vietnamese input method using for X-Windows using XIM.
+A Vietnamese input method for X-Windows using XIM.

 ## Requirements

-autoconf, automake, gnome-common are required to compile.
+autoconf, automake, gnome-common, x11-dev are required to compile.

 ## Installation